AnthonyG-24/CTC-website/README.md

 # Features

 - `Live YouTube Streaming:` Integration of live YouTube streams directly on the website.
-- `Tribute Section:` A dedicated section to honor and remember important figures within the church.
 - `Contact Information:` Easy access to contact details and church location.
 - `Responsive Design:` Optimized for viewing on devices, from desktops to mobile phones.